aarkalyk/VoiceCalculator/README.md

 ## VoiceCalculator
-VoiceCalculator is a simple iOS app that evaluates simple mathematical expressions provided by voice.
+VoiceCalculator is an iOS app that evaluates simple mathematical expressions provided by voice.

 The app was written in Swift 3.0.